 Did the Rosary Devotion Exist Before Alan de la Roche?

-This little evidence shows that nearly one hundred years before Alan began preaching the Rosary, there was a 12-year old girl praying it with her friends.
+This little evidence shows that nearly one hundred years before Alan began preaching the Rosary, a 12-year-old girl was praying it with her friends.
 The manuscript was written in 1420.
 The evidence does not link the rosary directly with St. Dominic, but it proves that the practice of reciting the rosary was NOT a new invention during the time of Fr.
 Alan.